AdobeDocs/audience-manager.de-DE/help/using/features/destinations/cookie-destination-options.md

 ---
-description: In Destination Builder enthält der Abschnitt Konfiguration die Felder Cookie-Domain und Publish-Daten an .
+description: In Destination Builder enthält der Abschnitt Konfiguration die Felder Cookie-Domain und Daten veröffentlichen in .
 Auf diese Weise können Sie Regeln erstellen, mit denen bestimmt wird, ob ein Ziel ein Cookie setzt oder ein Cookie zurückgibt.
-Cookie-Domain und Publish-Daten , um unabhängig voneinander zu arbeiten, und sind optional.
+Cookie-Domain und Veröffentlichungsdaten , um unabhängig voneinander zu funktionieren, und sind optional.
 Sie können ein Cookie-Ziel erstellen, ohne eines von beiden zu verwenden.
 seo-description: In Destination Builder, the Configuration section contains the Cookie Domain and Publish Data To fields.
 These let you create rules to determine if a destination sets a cookie or returns a cookie.
 Cookie Domain and Publish Data To work independently of each other and are optional.
 You can create a cookie destination without using either of them.
 seo-title: Optional Settings for Cookie Destinations
 solution: Audience Manager